top of page

 Wrocław Dwarves

+One of the biggest icons of Wrocław is its dwarf statues.
+Since their introduction more than 20 years ago, small statues of dwarves have been built and placed in various parts of Wrocław over time.
 The first dwarf figure – nicknamed Papa Dwarf (pl.
 Papa Krasnal) – was built in 2001 and is located on Świdnicka street near the city hall.
 It was dedicated to the Wrocław-based underground movement Orange Alternative (pl.
 Pomarańczowej Alternatywy), which opposed communism in the 1980s and famously used a dwarf as its symbol.
 Its popularity soon resulted in new statues being commissioned by many institutions and businesses in the city.
-After a few years, the dwarf statues became a symbol of the city.
-Most figures have a distinct grey and green color, while the original one has a unique brown color and is significantly bigger.

 Today, there are hundreds of dwarf statues, each one representing a different theme, idea or role.
 Some are also created as promotional material.
 In several places, there are small monuments that feature multiple dwarves.
 The dwarf figures are popular tourist attractions that encourage visitors to explore the city.
+A festival dedicated to the Wrocław dwarves takes place every year in September.

 Hydropolis

 The Centre for Ecological Education Hydropolis is a science center on Na Grobli 17 all about water.
-Matching its theme, the center was built in an underground reservoir at the Oder River, which had been used to make drinking water for Wrocław.
+Matching its theme, the center was built in an underground reservoir at the Odra River, which had been used to make drinking water for Wrocław.

 Since its opening in December 2015, Hydropolis has played a significant educational role with its water themed exhibitions as well as brought attention to environmental issues in Poland and around the world.
 The center also organizes workshops for school students and events with partner organizations.